 After the first appointment, they may suggest seeing another expert first—especially if help is needed with physical or mental health—before starting nutrition work together.

-Both of our dietitians are experienced in supporting people with their nutrition, but each has their own areas of special interest.
+All our dietitians can support people with their nutrition, but each has their own areas of special interest.

 Helen focuses on: